 - Paul Farmer, a medical doctor who dedicated his life to treating patients in low-income countries, such as Haiti and Peru, who otherwise would lack access to even basic medical care.
 Farmer co-founded Partners in Health, an organization that provides cost-effective treatment to huge numbers of patients in the developing world, with a particular focus on antibiotic-resistant tuberculosis.

-All three of these people were doubtless skilled doctors who were great at treating the patients in front of them.
-And both of these doctors also had enormous positive impacts with their careers.
+All three of these people were doubtless skilled doctors who were great at treating the patients in front of them, and who all made significant impacts through their clinical work.
 However, the vast majority of their impact likely came from the non-clinical work they conducted, which improved and saved the lives of large populations of people, rather than the treatments they gave to individual patients.

 - Flexibility– Medical degrees can serve as a good qualification for entering a number of career paths, which we’ll go into more detail later in the profile.
-This is both because it is a respected credential in various fields, like public health, and because it gives you transferable skills like strong interpersonal communication, scientific literacy, and an impressive work ethic.
+This is both because it is a respected credential in various related paths, and because it gives you some excellent transferable skills.
+These include strong interpersonal communication, scientific literacy, and an impressive work ethic.

 - Good fallback– Additionally, a medical degree serves as a good way to ensure you’ll have a good career to fall back on.
-Because doctors are generally in high demand, there’s less risk in taking time out to experiment with your career – and you can most likely return to clinical practice if it doesn’t work out.
+Because doctors are generally in high demand, there’s less risk in taking time out to experiment with your career.
+You can most likely return to clinical practice if it doesn’t work out.